corda/corda/docs/source/cordapp-dependencies.rst

 There are a couple of caveats to this approach as well:

-* If multiple CorDapp developers independently bundle some popular library (like `guava`) into their contract, this can cause problems when building the `AttachmentsClassloader`. (see no-overlap rule doc -once created -TODO) The obvious workaround is for developers to shade dependencies under their own namespace, which would avoid clashes.
+* If multiple CorDapp developers independently bundle some popular library (like `guava`) into their contract, this can cause problems when building the `AttachmentsClassloader` (see no-overlap rule doc -once created -TODO).
+  The obvious workaround is for developers to shade dependencies under their own namespace, which would avoid clashes.
 This comes with some drawbacks though, because sometimes it's desired to be able to cast to some common superclass.
   The problem could also be mitigated if collectively developers agree that when bundling some popular library they need to release a new version of their
   CorDapp from time to time to keep up with each other.
 The node will then be able to select compatible versions of "apples" and "oranges".
   This works because the no-overlap rule allows a class file to live in multiple attachments if all the versions are equal.

 * CorDapp depending on other CorDapps.
 This is a more advanced scenario and requires care.

+.. note:: Currently the `cordapp` gradle plugin that ships with Corda only supports bundling a dependency fully unshaded, by declaring it as a `compile` dependency.

 CorDapp depending on other CorDapp(s)